DEFRA/ffc-development-guide/docs/index.md

 The guide also provides help and support for common setup and problem solving.

+## Architecture Vision

+The FCP Architecture vision is to deliver a modern, cloud native, event driven microservice ecosystem.

+Containerised Node.js microservices are the primary delivery mechanism for the programme.
+These are deployed to the Azure Kubernetes service (AKS) and are expected to be highly available, scalable and resilient.

+For scenarios where Node.js is not appropriate, Defra's secondary framework and language is .NET and C#.

 ## Defra standards

 The standards and guidance contained here is intended to be an FCP context specific layer over Defra's wider development standards.